-This is why it is important that you ask for training and your organisation takes your request seriously.
-When you are accountable you know that other people within your organisation depend on the results of your work so without training how can you perform to the best of your abilities?
+This is why you must ask for training, and your organisation takes your request seriously.
+When you are accountable, you know that other people within your organisation depend on the results of your work, so without training, how can you perform to the best of your abilities?

 Last but not least.

-With every adjustment to your work style, you should speak to your Executive about how to implement these changes.
-Accountability is a brilliant competency to have as part of your career development plan and you could really flesh this out into specific SMART objectives.
+With every adjustment to your work style, you should speak to your Executive about implementing these changes.
+Accountability is a brilliant competency to have as part of your career development plan, and you could really flesh this out into specific SMART objectives.